Boundary Wire for Wireless Dog Electric Fence (100m)

 Do you have areas where you don't want your Wireless Dog Fence Boundary Wire to activate your dogs collars?
 Sureguard also makes a Dual-Wire that creates a cancellation of the signal while still allowing the main signal to pass to other areas of your boundary.
 By deleting the signal, your dog's collar won't activate next to this Dual-Wire.

 Note: In these examples we've located the Boundary Wire Transmitter at the house but it can generally be installed anywhere close to the boundary.
+No matter what design you employ, the boundary is formed by only ONE piece of wire and each end is connected to the Boundary Wire Transmitter.

 Yellow represents the boundary wire and red the radio signal.